Bottom's Bridge and Oldknow's legacy

 0 places left

-We will start by walking down to Marple Bridge then up the High Street and along Low Lea Road to the site of Samuel Oldknow's mill, known as Mellor Mill it was built in 1790, steadily being upgraded and expanded until it burnt down in 1892.
+We will start our 9 mile walk by walking down to Marple Bridge then up the High Street and along Low Lea Road to the site of Samuel Oldknow's mill, known as Mellor Mill it was built in 1790, steadily being upgraded and expanded until it unfortunately burnt down in 1892.
 Much of the stonework was robbed out over the years, before final demolition and infill taking place in the 1950s.
-From 2014 to 2018 there was an archaeological project to excavate and catalogue the site, with the remains being made safe and accessible for visitors, this project included excavating the remains of Samuel Oldknow's former home a short walk away and other projects around Marple.
+From 2014 to 2018 there was an archaeological project to excavate and catalogue the site, with the remains being made safe and accessible for visitors, this project included excavating the remains of Samuel Oldknow's former home a short walk away along with other projects around Marple.

 Having passed Tramroad Wharf, which was the temporary terminus of the canal whilst the Marple lock flight was being constructed, allowing boat cargoes to be offloaded onto wagons on a temporary tramway down to the lower section of the canal for onward shipment to Ashton, Manchester and beyond, we reach the junction with the Macclesfield canal, which today forms part of the Cheshire Ring canal cruising route.
 This is also the top of the Marple lock flight, which we will descend down to Marple Aqueduct, visiting Oldknow's lime kilns along the way.